shahagenticai-hub/shahagenticai-hub/README.md

 ## 🤖 About Me

-Final-year Electrical Engineer with a strong foundation in power systems and embedded engineering, actively building real-world AI systems — from IoT pipelines with ML anomaly detection to locally-hosted LLM chatbots and production-grade Agentic AI workflows.
+Electrical Engineer with a deep passion for AI and machine learning.
+I build real-world AI systems including IoT pipelines with ML anomaly detection, locally-hosted RAG chatbots, and production-grade Agentic AI workflows.
+My engineering foundation gives me an edge in understanding the physical systems I build intelligence on top of, and that combination is exactly what drives my work.

-I come from an engineering background but I believe the future belongs to those who can combine domain knowledge with AI — and that is exactly what I am building towards.

 ---